kuh96/misc/sage/README.md

 <img src="etc/completed.JPG" width="30%" />

-Rotate the paper model and look at the arrow that comes in front of you.
+- Rotate the paper model and look at the arrow that comes in front of you

-Or rotate yourself around the model!
+- Or rotate yourself around the model!

 ### Animation